robodair/pydocstring/README.md

 [![Documentation Status](https://readthedocs.org/projects/pydocstring/badge/?version=latest)](https://pydocstring.readthedocs.io/en/latest/?badge=latest)

-The idea is that this project can be wrapped by an editor extension to provide in-editor docstrings.
+The idea is that this project can be wrapped by an editor extension to provide docstrings as autocompletion or in response to a shortcut.

 ## Development state:
-Initial development nearly there

-## TODO:

-- Autocompletion of docstrings for classes

-Why not just use `ast` and parse the file?
-This aims to be a cross-version docstring creator

-Hopefully I don't need to write a full python parser
+Ready for basic use - still only supports Google Style Docstrings